zshi719/2025-Data-24100/project_assignments/part_3.md

 ### Required Make commands

-Please create a makefile (in the root) of your repository with the following commands:
+Please create a Makefile (in the root) of your repository with the following commands:

 1. `build`: This should build the image from the dockerfile in your repo.
 2. `interactive`: This should start an interactive bash session with the current working directory mounted to `/app/src`.